11 Common Questions About 529 Savings Plans

 10. Is there a limit to how much I can contribute to a 529?

-Many plans do cap contributions at $200,000.
-In addition, we typically recommend spreading plan contributions over several years to stay within tax-free gifting limits.
-An individual can currently gift up to $14,000 per year per child and a married couple can gift up to $28,000 per year per child without having to file a gift tax return.
+Yes, the limit varies by state and can range from around $200,000 to $500,000.
+In addition, we typically recommend spreading plan contributions over several years to stay within the annual tax-free gifting limits.
+An individual can currently gift up to $15,000 per year per child and a married couple can gift up to $30,000 per year per child without having to file a gift tax return.
 Note: 529 plans do allow a special one-time contribution worth up to five years of annual gifts.
 This would require filing a gift tax return, but no gift tax would be incurred.

 11. What other strategies are available if I am concerned about overfunding a 529 account?